Authenta API Overview

 Authentication Model

-x-client-secret: <your_client_secret>These are generated after your API access is approved.
-The client secret is shown only once, so make sure to store it securely.
+Authorization: Bearer api__xxxxxxxx...Your API key uniquely identifies and authenticates your requests.
+The API key is shown only once, so make sure to store it securely.

-Authenta uses a simple header-based authentication system suitable for on-prem and SaaS environments.
-No OAuth or session tokens are required.
+Authenta uses a simple bearer token authentication system suitable for on-prem and SaaS environments.

 API Operations & Request Types